zwettemaan/CRDT_UXP/mddocs/docs.md

 - UXP panels and UXPScript launchers are not the same runtime.
 - InDesign UXPScript appears to have two launch modes, and the top-level launcher text matters.
-- A top-level launcher that contains the token `async` can become much slower and can redraw even when `enableRedraw` is false.
+- A top-level launcher that matches obvious async syntax outside comments can become much slower and can redraw even when `enableRedraw` is false.
 - Fire-and-forget Promise work is unsafe at raw UXPScript shutdown unless the launcher drains pending CRDT promises before returning.
 - CRDT_UXP now includes an InDesign bridge in `crdtuxpIDSN.js` so panel code can hand work over to a host-owned UXPScript launch path.